EnautMendi/Muskit/README.md

 # How to use
 ## Assumptions:
-- Mutants are for quantum circuitsl thus, Muskit works only with quantum circuits.
+- Mutants are for quantum circuits thus, Muskit works only with quantum circuits.
 - The code has to be structured in a secuential way without any function definition, main, or sub functions.
 T
 - The qubits and should be declared in once and in order to measure all the Qubits correctly the clasical bits has to be the same number as Qubits.